johnwbyrd/splintercat/doc/design.md

 ## Solution Approach

-Use git-imerge to subdivide merges into pairwise commit merges, employ LLMs for conflict resolution and strategic planning, orchestrate the workflow with LangGraph, and validate resolutions with build/test at strategic points chosen by an LLM planner.
+Use git-imerge to subdivide merges into pairwise commit merges, employ LLMs for conflict resolution and strategic planning, orchestrate the workflow with Pydantic AI's pydantic-graph, and validate resolutions with build/test at strategic points chosen by an LLM planner.

 ## Architecture Components